Running Glossary: Your Complete Guide To The Lingo Of Runners

 The pace of the tempo run is different for everyone based on their cardiovascular fitness level and perceived exertion, but as a guideline it should be comfortably difficult – able to be sustained for a period of time and with the expectation that you will feel fatigued.

-The sweet spot for a tempo run is where you’re breathing is increased but not overly laboured, and you can have a conversation in broken words.
+The sweet spot for a tempo run is where your breathing is increased but not overly laboured, and you can have a conversation in broken words.
 This level of effort should be sustained for at least 20 to 30 minutes.

 Threshold run